 Future Trends in ADAS Heads-Up Display – Technology and Calibration

-The future of HUD technology holds exciting possibilities.
+The future of heads up display technology holds exciting possibilities.
 One trend is the integration of augmented reality (AR) and 3D displays in HUDs.
 This could enable the projection of even more contextual information onto the windshield, enhancing navigation and driver awareness.
 Additionally, improvements in calibration processes could make them more automated and adaptable, reducing the need for manual adjustments.

 Integration of augmented reality and 3D displays in HUDs